infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 !!! note
     The `@NLexpression`, `@NLobjective`, and `@NLconstraint` macros used by `JuMP` are not supported by `InfiniteOpt`.
-Instead we can more conveniently use the `@expression`, `@objective`, and `@constraint` macros directly.
+Instead, we can more conveniently use the `@expression`, `@objective`, and `@constraint` macros directly.

 Natively, we support all the same nonlinear functions/operators that `JuMP`